An Explosion In Visitors Is Threatening The Very Things National Parks Try To Protect

 "People are already parking kind of crazy," says Ricky Hays, Ollie's husband.

-That morning the family suddenly found themselves pining for a previous stop they made a few days back in a wilderness area in Colorado.
+That morning she and her family suddenly found themselves pining for a previous stop they made a few days back in a wilderness area in Colorado.
 It was serene and mostly empty.
 Maybe it's time for Americans to spread out a bit, they said.

-"There's so many things to be seen that are not national parks," Ollie says.
+"There's so many things to be seen that are not national parks," Ollie Hays says.